frobijn/nF_nanoframework.github.io/content/unit-test/framework-v4/deployment-configuration.md

 ## Using deployment configuration information

-The deployment configuration can be passed to [setup and test methods](writing-unit-tests) using the `[DeploymentConfiguration]` attribute:
+The deployment configuration can be passed to [setup and test methods](writing-unit-tests) using the `[DeploymentConfiguration]` attribute applied to the parameter that should receive the configuration value:

 ```csharp
 namespace nanoFramework.TestFramework.Test